 You might wonder what a cloaca is?
 It is a dual-purpose organ located under the turtle’s tail.
 Waste gets excreted through the cloaca, and it also acts as a reproductive organ.

-Cloaca is made up of blood vessels, making it one of the efficient organs to absorb oxygen.
+The cloaca is made up of blood vessels, making it one of the most efficient organs to absorb oxygen.

 But when in dire need of oxygen, especially during hibernation, snapping turtles rely on a slightly different way of intaking oxygen than cloacal respiration.
 It is called cutaneous respiration.

 This process exchanges gases by running water through the turtle’s scale and skin while absorbing oxygen as it passes.

 But, if snapping turtles spend so much time in the water, how come we see them on the land so often?

 Why Are Snapping Turtles Seen On Land?

 Snapping turtles spend most of their time in water and only come outside when they have to lay eggs.
 This is why we only get to see adult snapping turtles crossing roads.

 Why Are Snapping Turtles Seen On Roads?